 Del Paso Heights Wrongful Death Lawyer

 Losing someone you love is devastating.
-Learning that your loved one died in a preventable accident makes the pain and sorrow that much worse.
-Your mind is flooded with thoughts of, “what if?”
+Learning that your loved one died in a preventable accident worsens the pain and sorrow.
+Your mind is flooded with thoughts of, "What if?"
 For example, what if the reckless driver who caused the collision had exercised caution and been a responsible driver.
 Maybe the tragedy could have been avoided.Distracted Driving Alleged to Have Caused Wrongful Death

-Take, for example, a fatal accident that occurred on a California highway involving a distracted teenage driver.
-The driver reportedly lost control of her vehicle because she took her hands off the wheel to dance in front of her phone as she live-streamed on Instagram.
-The driver then overcorrected and veered onto the shoulder of a road about 75 miles northwest of Fresno, according to CBS News.
+Take, for example, a fatal accident on a California highway involving a distracted teenage driver.
+As she live-streamed on Instagram, the driver reportedly lost control of her vehicle because she took her hands off the wheel to dance in front of her phone.
+According to CBS News, the driver then overcorrected and veered onto the shoulder of a road about 75 miles northwest of Fresno.
 The vehicle then wound up flipping over and killing a 14-year-old passenger.
-Another teenage passenger suffered a serious leg injury as well.
+Another teenage passenger suffered a severe leg injury as well.

-The California Highway Patrol suspect the driver was intoxicated at the time of the collision and is facing criminal charges for gross vehicular manslaughter, according to the LA Times.
+The California Highway Patrol suspects the driver was intoxicated at the time of the collision and is facing criminal charges for gross vehicular manslaughter, according to the LA Times.

 This terrible, tragic accident involving a careless driver who took the life of an innocent passenger is a prime example of wrongful death.
-According to California Code of Civil Procedure § 377.60, wrongful death is defined as the death of an individual proximately caused by the actions of someone else.Criminal Charges Do Not Preclude Civil Claim
+According to California Code of Civil Procedure § 377.60, wrongful death is defined as the death of an individual proximately caused by someone else's actions.Criminal Charges Do Not Preclude Civil Claim

 A wrongful death claim is rooted in civil law.
 This means the outcome is predicated on the pursuit of monetary damages.
-This is different from criminal charges filed by the state against a reckless driver where the outcome is predicated on potential jail time and other forms of criminal punishment.
-It is important to highlight this distinction because, in many wrongful death cases involving fatal car wrecks, there are criminal charges brought against the at-fault driver for their reckless actions.
-These criminal charges do not preclude a family member from also filing a civil wrongful death claim against the reckless driver’s automobile insurance policy.Recoverable Damages Via a Del Paso Heights Wrongful Death Claim
+This differs from criminal charges filed by the state against a reckless driver, where the outcome is predicated on potential jail time and other forms of criminal punishment.
+It is essential to highlight this distinction because criminal charges are brought against the at-fault driver for their reckless actions in many wrongful death cases involving fatal car wrecks.
+These criminal charges do not preclude a family member from filing a civil wrongful death claim against the reckless driver's automobile insurance policy.Recoverable Damages Via a Del Paso Heights Wrongful Death Claim

-A wrongful death claim enables a spouse, a child, or another designated representative of the victim’s estate, to pursue economic and non-economic damages that were caused by the sudden loss of their loved one.
+A wrongful death claim enables a spouse, a child, or another designated representative of the victim's estate to pursue economic and non-economic damages caused by the sudden loss of their loved one.
 Economic damages are itemizable harms you suffered from the loss.
-For example, if you were dependent on the victim for financial support, you can pursue economic damages for earnings that would have been made by the victim, had it not been for the fatal accident.
+For example, if you depended on the victim for financial support, you can pursue economic damages for earnings that the victim would have made had it not been for the fatal accident.

-If the victim was survived by a minor child, damages can be pursued for the loss of support that the child would have received until they reach the age of majority (i.e. 18).
-Other economic damages include the costs associated with the victim’s funeral and burial.
-If there were any medical expenses associated with treating the victim after the accident, but prior to their death, those are recoverable as well.
+If the victim was survived by a minor child, damages can be pursued for the loss of support that the child would have received until they reached the age of majority (i.e., 18).
+Other economic damages include the costs of the victim's funeral and burial.
+If medical expenses were associated with treating the victim after the accident, but before their death, those are also recoverable.